 13. Hit up a drop-in class or open play

 You don’t need to commit to eight or more weeks of a class to expose your baby to music, art, or just other babies.
 A great way to determine the best activity for both you and the little one, these one-offs are also an opportunity to chat with other parents who are navigating the whole process of raising a small human being.
 Plus: your living room isn’t a mess when it’s over.
-We’ve found drop-in classes to try on every day of the week.
+Check out these drop-in spots in Brooklyn.
+In Queens?
+These drop-ins are for you!

 photo: Music Together